 Work with the kernel

-When you launch a new ArcGIS Notebook, a kernel is launched with it.
-This kernel executes the code you run in the notebook.
-As you run cells in the notebook (populating their In [ ] elements), variables you have defined in executed cells are stored in the kernel's memory.
+When you launch a new notebook, a kernel is launched with it.
+This kernel runs the code you run in the notebook.
+As you run cells in the notebook (populating their In [ ] elements), variables you have defined in run cells are stored in the kernel's memory.

 To restart your notebook's kernel and clear in-memory variables, click Kernel > Restart.
-If you want to restart the kernel, clear in-memory variables, then run all cells in the notebook sequentially, click Kernel > Restart & Run All.
+To restart the kernel, clear in-memory variables, and run all cells in the notebook sequentially, click Kernel > Restart & Run All.

 When you are done actively using a notebook, click Kernel > Shutdown to shut down the notebook's kernel and clear all in-memory variables.
-The kernel will stop running, but will not erase the outputs of cells that have been run.
+The kernel stops running, but it does not erase the outputs of cells that have been run.

 When a notebook has been left idle for an extended period of time, the kernel will shut down and clear all in-memory values automatically.
 This time period is 24 hours by default, but can be specified by your site administrator to be shorter or longer.